Put your security system to test today

 |Manual Penetration Test

-The name of the test is self-explanatory!
-Manual Testing!
-Experts in this field do some vulnerabilities and risks identified through a manual scan.
-However, an automated test is conducted via a machine.
-The goal of both the tests is the same.
-The difference is that automated is much faster and reliable.
+Experts in this field find vulnerabilities and risks through a manual scan.
 In a manual test case, an engineer performs the task and uses various tools for testing.

 |Automated Penetration Test

-Since checking the vulnerabilities and risks run via machine automatically, this test is efficient and faster.
-Here there is no role of an engineer; instead, it can be performed by any person having less knowledge about the field.
-Tools for automated penetration tests are Nessus, Metasploit, OpenVAS, backtrack, etc.
+This test is efficient and faster compared to manual testing since a machine automatically checks for vulnerabilities and risks.
+No engineer is required; it can be performed by anyone, even if they have less knowledge about the field.
+Popular tools for automated penetration tests are Nessus, Metasploit, OpenVAS, backtrack, etc.

-Penetration Testing Vs. Vulnerability AssessmentOften there is a flap as to what is the difference between a pen test and vulnerability assessment.
-Though, the objective of both is to identify security flaws in networks and systems.
+Penetration Testing Vs. Vulnerability AssessmentWhile the objective of a pen test and vulnerability assessment is to identify security flaws in networks and systems, there are key differences between them:

 |A pen test is a manual process where a consultant conducts an assessment on a target to reveal the vulnerabilities by exploiting them.||In this process, threats and vulnerabilities are identified on a target using automated vulnerability scanners.|